websanova/vue-upload/README.md

 ### meta

-Fetches some meta info about the current upload.
+Fetches some meta info about the current uploads.

 The meta info is fully reactive an can be used directly in the templates.